impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 [ -n "$RBENV_DEBUG" ] && set -x
 ```

+As usual, we have:

  - `bash` shebang
  - "Usage" comments
- - `set -e` tells the shell to exit when it encounters an error for the first time.
+ - `set -e` to set "exit-on-error" mode.
- - `set -x` tells the shell to print verbose output, in this case when the `RBENV_DEBUG` env var has been set.
+ - `set -x` to set "verbose" mode.

+### Setting variables for the version file and version

 Next block of code: